Trauma-informed Yoga & Self-Expression TO

 Who It’s For

-• People struggling with or in recovery from addiction
+• People in recovery – from substance or process addictions, codependency

 “Curiosity helps to create emotional distance in which people are able to ‘just notice’ their internal states, without taking immediate action to try to shift these states.” – David Emerson